jsalinasf/cheat_sheets/linuxCommands.md

 * v - tell the program to be verbose and let us see what it's doing
 * f - the file you want to extract

 	tar xvf myTarFile.tar

+If a file has been compressed using TAR and GZIP, you can extract it withthe following command:

+	tar xzf file.tar

+### List installed Packages (Debian)

+	dpkg -l

+### Install packages using Packgae Management System (APT)

+To insatll:

+	apt install package_name

+To remove:

+	apt remove package_name

+Update and Upgrade:

+	apt update
+	apt upgrade

+Get information about installed package_name

+	apt show package_name